 Within Section D, IFRS data has been reclassified to align with the SII balance sheet presentation, highlighting differences in valuation only.
-This presentation is different to that under QRT S.02.01.02, however, the excess of assets over liabilities under IFRS in both presentations agree.
+The main reclassifications in SII compared to IFRS comprise derivatives and collateral which are offset in financial assets and financial liabilities within the IFRS Balance Sheet.